-The European Union (EU) is ideologically in favour of liberalising trade as far as possible.
+The European Union (EU) is in favour of the development of world trade and the progressive abolition of international trade restrictions, a sentiment enshrined in Article 206 of the Treaty on the Functioning of the EU.
 The EU is a strong supporter of the initiative originally coordinated by the General Agreement on Tariffs and Trade (GATT) and later by the World Trade Organisation (WTO) to work towards increased trade liberalisation.
 As trade liberalisation negotiations slowed internationally, the EU has resolved to work with individual nations or blocs of nations to facilitate trade through bilateral and regional agreements.

-A tariff is a tax on imports intended to generate income and to maintain a level of protection against high import volumes that might threaten national businesses.
-In general, high tariffs are placed on processed and finished goods, whereas lower tariffs are placed on goods considered to be raw materials that are essential for local industries.
+A tariff is a tax on imports intended to generate income for the state and to maintain a level of protection against high import volumes that might threaten national businesses.
+In general, high tariffs are placed on processed and finished goods, whereas lower tariffs are placed on goods considered to be raw materials that are essential for industries of national importance.
 Import duty is calculated on the basis of the tariff and the value of the goods.
-Within the EU goods can circulate freely (and duty free) between member states.
-Importers of goods from outside the EU are liable to pay duty: either according to the standard tariff or, if the goods are covered by a preferential arrangement, according to the reduced tariff.
+The value of the imported goods is based on the price paid by the buyer to the seller.
+Importers of goods originating outside the EU are liable to pay a duty: either according to the standard tariff or, if the goods are covered by a preferential arrangement, according to the reduced tariff.
 Arrangements that provide tariff reductions include customs unions, preferential arrangements with specific qualifying countries and bilateral trade agreements.
 Examples of these are given in Figure 1.